raghavaggarwal99/Quarantine/Readme.md

 ## 2. Sentiment Analysis

 This is used for categorising any text(review/tweets) whether it is a positive review or a negative review

+## 3. Cosine Similarity

+This is used to find similarities between two texts.
+Pretty starightforward algo